 - You can request a copy of your business credit report from D&B, Experian, and Equifax.
 Just keep in mind that your business will likely need at least six months of business history for a credit history to be established and there may be fees for your report.

-- There are non-profit organizations and for-profit companies that can help you track your credit scores, usage, and payment histories, including Nav.
-Some are available at no cost while others have annual fees, so do your research and figure out which one works best for you.
+- There are non-profit organizations and for-profit businesses that can help you track your credit scores, usage, and payment histories, including Nav.
+Some are available at no cost while others have annual fees, so do your research and determine which works best for you.

 What other factors go into getting approved for a business loan?